publicrepoai/empathy/README.md

-Here is a sample README file for providing overview, usage instructions, and credits for this study's dataset:

 # Eye-Tracking and Empathy Dataset

 This dataset contains eye-tracking measurements and empathy assessments collected from 60 participants during assistive technology tasks.
 It supports research intersecting gaze behavior, psychology, and human-computer interaction.